martinvelez/w32evol/README.md

 ## Description

-This repository contains obfuscation engine used by the W32.Evol virus wrapped in an executable with a command line interface.
+This repository contains a command line interface to the obfuscation engine used by the W32.Evol virus.

-The Win32.Evol virus appeared around July 2000 and was able to infect any major Win32 platform..
+The Win32.Evol virus appeared around July 2000 and was able to infect any major Win32 platform.
 It used a metamorphic engine to rewrite its code during replication.
 Here is a more detailed description of the virus:
 [Symantec](http://www.symantec.com/security_response/writeup.jsp?docid=2000-122010-0045-99).

 ## Dependencies

+General
 * [MAMS32](http://www.masm32.com/)
     * ml.exe: assembler
+    * link.exe: linker

+Linux (Ubuntu 11.10)
+* wine1.3 or greater (may work with wine1.2)

 ## Installation
-This engine was built in Windows XP using the MASM32 assembler (ml.exe).

-A rakefile is included for convenience.
-The engine does not need to be rebuilt.
-The executable file, w32evol.exe is found in the bin directory.
-The source code is in the src directory.

-If you need to rebuild this engine, try to do so under Windows XP.
-However, you may have luck in Linux using Wine.
+Linux (Ubuntu 11.10)
+    make

+Windows
+ ml.exe

 ## Usage
  w32evol.exe <infile.bin> <outfile.bin>